 Why would you visit North-West Switzerland?

-If you're interested in culture and history, this a region to consider visiting.
+If you're interested in culture and history, this a region to consider.
 The pretty old town center of Basel offers lots of museums and monuments, and there is a Roman theatre and museum in Augst.

 TOWNS IN THIS REGION